 Here, chief operating officer Darren Jobling discusses the project in detail, how micro-transactions can work for independent developers, why the option to self-publish is tempting, and why free-to-play is comparable to the early days of 8-bit development.

-Darren Jobling: I came up with the concept about three years ago, at GDC in San Francisco.
-Casual gaming in the West was yet to take off but £50 million per day was being staked in online poker games the potential was definitely there and growing.
-I was thinking of ways that Eutechnyx products could be shaped to appeal to the online casual game market and came up with the concept that became Auto Club Revolution.
+I came up with the concept about three years ago, at GDC in San Francisco.
+Casual gaming in the West was yet to take off but £50 million per day was being staked in online poker games – the potential was definitely there and growing.
+I was thinking of ways that Eutechnyx’ products could be shaped to appeal to the online casual game market and came up with the concept that became Auto Club Revolution.

-Darren Jobling: Since were dealing with so many different manufacturers in Auto Club Revolution, its important that we respond to what the public cares about over any specific company agendas.
-Therefore were funding the project on our own entirely and dealing with the companies as genuine partners.
+Since we’re dealing with so many different manufacturers in Auto Club Revolution, it’s important that we respond to what the public cares about over any specific company agendas.
+Therefore we’re funding the project on our own entirely and dealing with the companies as genuine partners.

-Darren Jobling: We have had more calls from venture capitalists in the past 12 months than we have had in the previous 20 years!
+We have had more calls from venture capitalists in the past 12 months than we have had in the previous 20 years!
 I genuinely believe the current climate is the best in my memory for independent developers.
-Technology is changing and VCs are interested in developers as the online content providers of the future.
+Technology is changing and VC’s are interested in developers as the online content providers of the future.